Using scheduler

 1. Click Tasks > Add > Reboot host or Reboot host pool.

-2. Specify the schedule properties the same way as described for the "Disable host" task above.
-The only difference is the Options tab, which contains the following additional options for the "reboot" tasks:
+2. On the Trigger tab, specify the schedule properties the same way as described for the "Disable host" task above.
+In addition, specify the following options for the "Reboot host pool" task:

 • Enable Drain Mode and Force server reboot after: The two options work together.
 If you enable the drain mode, the following will happen.
 When the task triggers, new connections to a host are refused but active connections will continue to run.
 The server will be rebooted when all active users close their sessions or when Force server reboot after time is reached, whichever comes first.
 For active users not to lose their work, create a message that will advise them to save their work and log off.